donkorBN/donkorBN/README.md

 - I make videos on the internet.
 You can check them out on [Youtube](https://youtube.com/projectmanuel)

-- I'm currently building and shipping high value SaaS products.
+- I'm currently building and shipping high value SaaS products. (and a non-profit called **OstroHub**)

 - ⚡ Fun fact **I love to talk a lot**, especially about business, AI and psychology.